barry-ha/Audio_QSPI/README.md

 1. Format QSPI file system to CircuitPy format (one time).<br/>Formatting is only done once; it erases everything on the memory chip, formats it, and then the file system will remain compatible with both CircuitPy and Arduino IDE frameworks thereafter.

 1. To save files from Windows onto the QSPI memory chip on Feather M4 Express:
-   1. Temporarily load CircuitPy onto the Feather
+   1. Temporarily load CircuitPy onto the Feather (see above)
    1. Drag-and-drop files from within Windows to Feather
-   1. Then load your Arduino sketch again.
+   1. Then load your Arduino IDE program again

 ## How to Examine Flash File System on Feather M4
 After transferring files to the Quad-SPI memory chip, you'll want to confirm what has been stored in the SD file system.
-Here's how...

-_todo - link to the Griduino example "Flash\_file\_directory\_list"_
+Of course you can switch to CircuitPython mode to see the files in Windows.
+But there's also a basic example program in the Griduino project: [Griduino / examples / Flash\_file\_directory\_list](https://github.com/barry-ha/Griduino/tree/master/examples/Flash_file_directory_list)

 ## How to Read WAV File Header
 Some Arduino programs may want to read attributes from the WAV file.
 For example, it may want to show the file size, bit rate, mono/stereo, and other characteristics.
 This is useful for at least debugging purposes.